-- Banff Private Charters – For those looking to travel from Calgary to Lake Louise with a group or a big family, they have busses with room for up to 24 people!
-They also offer private sedans for around $434.
+- Banff Sedan – For those looking to travel from Calgary to Lake Louise with a group or a big family, they have busses with room for up to 24 people!
+Private sedans start at $477.

 Calgary to Lake Louise by Other Options

 - Taxis are always an option, of course, and are easily found in the big city!
 Note that it can cost approximately $300 for a one-way journey.

 - Uber is in Calgary, however, consider that drivers may not be willing or capable to make the drive and the price is close to what a taxi would cost for just one way.

 - Consider Poparide.com, where you can basically catch a ride with someone already going!
 You can select your driver based on your luggage and equipment requirements (if you are traveling with skis, bikes, etc).
 Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo to Lake Louise.

 - At the moment, there is no Calgary to Lake Louise train or flight.